yuvalmGS/gigaspaces-wiki-jekyll/xap100/deploying-your-application-on-a-cloud.markdown

 {%summary%}{%endsummary%}

-XAP 9 Comes with a built-in Cloudify recipe feature that allows the deployment and management of an entire application onto any cloud.
+XAP 10 Comes with a built-in Cloudify recipe feature that allows the deployment and management of an elastic Data Grid onto any cloud.
 For more information on supported Cloud and Cloud Drivers see the [Cloudify User Guide](http://www.cloudifysource.org/guide/).
-The following sections will demonstrate how to compose a recipe for deploying and managing your XAP application on the Cloud.
+The following sections will demonstrate how to compose a recipe for deploying and managing your XAP Elastic Data Grid on the Cloud.

 The following XAP types of services are supported:

-- In memory data grid
+- In memory elastic data grid
-- Stateful Procesing Units
-- Stateless Processing Units
-- Mirror Service

-# Using a Stateless Processing Unit or a Web Processing Unit
+# Using an Elastic Data Grid

 {% highlight java %}
 	service {
-  icon "icon.png"
-  name "statelessPU"
+		name = "xap-management"
-  numInstances 3
-  statelessProcessingUnit {
-    binaries "servlet.war" //can be a folder, or a war file sla {
-      memoryCapacity 128
-      maxMemoryCapacity 128
-      highlyAvailable false
-      memoryCapacityPerContainer 128
 	}
-  }
-}
-{% endhighlight %}

-# Using a Stateful Processing Unit

-{% highlight java %}
 	service {
-  icon "icon.png"
-  name "stockAnalyticsFeeder"
+		name = "xap-datagrid"
-  statefulProcessingUnit {
-    binaries "stockAnalyticsFeeder.jar" //can be a folder, or a war file sla {
-      memoryCapacity 128
-      maxMemoryCapacity 128
-      highlyAvailable false
-      memoryCapacityPerContainer 128
+		dependsOn = ["xap-management"]
 	}
-  }
-}
 {% endhighlight %}

-# Adding a Mirror Service

-{% highlight java %}
-service {
-  icon "icon.png"
-  name "stockAnalyticsMirror"
-  statelessProcessingUnit {
-    binaries "stockAnalyticsMirror" //can be a folder, or a war file sla {
-      memoryCapacity 256
-      maxMemoryCapacity 256
-      highlyAvailable false
-      memoryCapacityPerContainer 256
-    }
-  }
-}
-{% endhighlight %}

 # Packing Your Recipe

-In order to have a mixture of services (XAP EPU and non XAP) you need to prepare the following structure:
+In order to have a mixture of services (XAP EDG and non XAP) you need to prepare the following structure:
 ![recipe_folder.png](/attachment_files/recipe_folder.png)
 The application recipe should describe the different services and the dependencies between services:

 {% highlight java %}
 application {
-	name="rt_app"
+	name="myApp"

 	service {
+		name = "xap-management"
+	}

+	service {
+		name = "xap-datagrid"
+		dependsOn = ["xap-management"]
+	}

+	service {
 		name = "feeder"
-		dependsOn = ["processor"]
+		dependsOn = ["xap-datagrid"]
 	}
 	service {
 		name = "processor"
-		dependsOn = ["rt_cassandra"]
+		dependsOn = ["xap-datagrid"]
-	}
-	service {
-		name = "rt_cassandra"
 	}
 }
 {% endhighlight %}